madeso/bookshelf/content/books/97things/thing_28.md

 +++
-title = "Don't Nail Your Program into the Upright Position" weight = 28
+title = "28: Don't Nail Your Program into the Upright Position" weight = 28
 +++